-Suddenly, with two major packing plants and the Stockyards, North Fort Worth was calling itself the “Chicago of the Southwest.”
+Suddenly, with two major packing plants and the stockyards, North Fort Worth was calling itself the “Chicago of the Southwest.”
 In 1907 the Telegram reported that the population of North Fort Worth had exploded from two hundred in 1902 to ten thousand.
-Swift and Armour, like the Stockyards, were major employers.
-For decades the Stockyards and packing plants were “the office” to thousands of workers.
+Swift and Armour, like the stockyards, were major employers.
+For decades the stockyards and packing plants were “the office” to as many as five thousand workers.

 My family was probably typical.
 Among the early wave of workers was my grandfather (second row from bottom, far left), who worked at Swift in 1908.

-A generation later, in the ’40s and ’50s my father worked at the Stockyards, my mother at “the packin’ plant.”
-By then my grandfather was working at Bluebonnet, a smaller packing plant.
+A generation later, in the ’40s and ’50s my father worked at the stockyards, my mother at “the packin’ plant.”
+By then my grandfather was working at Bluebonnet, a smaller packing plant on the North Side.

 “The office” for thousands of employees in the 1930s.
 (Photo from Tarrant County College Northeast, Heritage Room.)